gmcln-rct/swimeo/README.md

 <h2>Future Updates</h2>
 These are among the features that we intended to update:
 * Video search
+* Improved presentation of the video player controls, through manipulation of Shadow DOM elements.
 * Currently, the videos are formatted as .webm for Chrome browser support.
 We plan to refactor to add support for .mp4, using video transcoding.

 ---